MicrosoftDocs/azure-docs/articles/iot-edge/reference-iot-edge-for-linux-on-windows-functions.md

 ## Invoke-EflowVmCommand

+The **Invoke-EflowVMCommand** command executes a Linux command inside the virtual machine and returns the output.
+This command only works for Linux commands that return a finite output.
+It cannot be used for Linux commands that require user interaction or that run indefinitely.

-The **Invoke-EflowVMCommand** command executes a Linux command inside the virtual machine.
-The optional parameters can be used to specify the command in advance.
+The following optional parameters can be used to specify the command in advance.

 | Parameter | Accepted values | Comments |
 | --------- | --------------- | -------- |